Data4DM/BayesSD/SeasonalSeminar/2022Fall/873BusinessPolicy/Feedback loop and stock and flow.md

 - aggressive automaker leasing created new competitors (we created superstores)

-- should collect data for how ppl buy new cars #tfq
+- should collect data for how ppl buy new cars
 - policy recommendations were developing new clinics to assess consumer tradeoffs of new vs off-lease/used vehicles
 - move to longer terms (> 3yr)
 - reduce subvention